ShenHaotv/frame/README.md

 conda activate
 ```

-We recommend instaling packages using `conda` and pip in the following sequences:
+We recommend installing packages using `conda` and pip in the following sequences:

 ```
 conda install numpy=1.26.4  scipy==1.11.4 - scikit-learn==1.5.1